Lisayg/FFL/README.md

 <hr>

 Hi there!
-This is my first JS game.
+This is my first FFL project. <br>
 Have fun, and good luck!

 <h3>Keys & Mouse:</h3>